Primo Water (NYSE:PRMW) Downgraded by StockNews.com

-StockNews.com downgraded shares of Primo Water (NYSE:PRMW – Free Report) from a strong-buy rating to a buy rating in a research note released on Friday morning.
+StockNews.com downgraded shares of Primo Water (NYSE:PRMW – Free Report) from a strong-buy rating to a buy rating in a report issued on Sunday morning.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, June 14th.
-Investors of record on Friday, June 2nd were given a $0.08 dividend.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, June 14th.
+Shareholders of record on Friday, June 2nd were paid a $0.08 dividend.
+This represents a $0.32 annualized dividend and a yield of 2.49%.
 The ex-dividend date of this dividend was Thursday, June 1st.
-This represents a $0.32 annualized dividend and a yield of 2.44%.
-Primo Water’s dividend payout ratio (DPR) is presently 118.52%.
+Primo Water’s payout ratio is 118.52%.

 Hedge Funds Weigh In On Primo Water

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Green Alpha Advisors LLC lifted its holdings in shares of Primo Water by 13.8% during the 2nd quarter.
-Green Alpha Advisors LLC now owns 36,584 shares of the company’s stock valued at $459,000 after buying an additional 4,435 shares during the period.
-Ameriprise Financial Inc. increased its stake in shares of Primo Water by 3.3% in the 1st quarter.
-Ameriprise Financial Inc. now owns 5,466,541 shares of the company’s stock worth $83,911,000 after purchasing an additional 176,290 shares in the last quarter.
-Thrivent Financial for Lutherans increased its stake in shares of Primo Water by 11.4% in the 1st quarter.
-Thrivent Financial for Lutherans now owns 4,420,429 shares of the company’s stock worth $67,854,000 after purchasing an additional 453,209 shares in the last quarter.
-Jane Street Group LLC increased its stake in shares of Primo Water by 2.5% in the 1st quarter.
-Jane Street Group LLC now owns 71,063 shares of the company’s stock worth $1,091,000 after purchasing an additional 1,759 shares in the last quarter.
-Finally, State Street Corp increased its stake in shares of Primo Water by 4.2% in the 1st quarter.
-State Street Corp now owns 2,457,885 shares of the company’s stock worth $37,729,000 after purchasing an additional 99,943 shares in the last quarter.
-82.98% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the stock.
+DekaBank Deutsche Girozentrale raised its position in shares of Primo Water by 213.9% during the fourth quarter.
+DekaBank Deutsche Girozentrale now owns 366,900 shares of the company’s stock worth $5,638,000 after purchasing an additional 250,000 shares during the period.
+Knights of Columbus Asset Advisors LLC acquired a new stake in shares of Primo Water during the fourth quarter worth about $1,573,000.
+National Bank of Canada FI raised its position in shares of Primo Water by 314.2% during the fourth quarter.
+National Bank of Canada FI now owns 70,294 shares of the company’s stock worth $1,091,000 after purchasing an additional 53,322 shares during the period.
+Cipher Capital LP acquired a new stake in shares of Primo Water during the fourth quarter worth about $356,000.
+Finally, Seelaus Asset Management LLC raised its position in shares of Primo Water by 25.1% during the first quarter.
+Seelaus Asset Management LLC now owns 47,648 shares of the company’s stock worth $725,000 after purchasing an additional 9,568 shares during the period.
+Institutional investors and hedge funds own 82.98% of the company’s stock.

 Primo Water Corporation provides pure-play water solutions for residential and commercial customers.
 It offers bottled water, water dispensers, purified bottled water, self-service refill drinking water, premium spring, mineral water, sparkling and flavored water, filtration equipment, and coffee.
 The company offers its products under the Primo, Alhambra, Crystal Rock, Mountain Valley, Deep Rock, Hinckley Springs, Crystal Springs, Kentwood Springs, Mount Olympus, Pureflo, Sierra Springs, Sparkletts, and Renü brands in the United States; Canadian Springs, Labrador Source, and Amazon Springs brands in Canada; and Decantae, Eden, Eden Springs, Chateaud'eau, and Mey Eden brands in Europe and Israel.